mariapotterf/franconia_mortality/README.md

 - identify mortality hotspots to lead field sampling in summer 2022
 - generate random points for field sampling: stratified random sampling for disturbed, undisturbed forestrs
 - disturbance forests contains salvaged/unsalvaged sites: can I see them from aerial pcs for example??

+Identify resilience of Bavarian forests

+- input data: vegetations data collected by Juri and Sophia, summer 2022
+- on plot level, and capturing the plot surrounding: up to 15 m radius

+Process:
+- clean data from the raw datasets (from Survey123: 600 columns.. ) to extract the regeneration, advanced regeneration and mature trees for plot level, ENV data for mature trees and advanced regeneration in surroundings

+- recalculate data on the plot level: but counts are on hectares!
+- apply slope correction on each of them